 But some of the distrust in pension providers may be misplaced.
 The high-profile BHS pensions scandal and similar news stories have led some to fear that their pension fund can be diminished or even disappear overnight if their employer gets into financial trouble, but for the most part this isn’t the case.

 Defined benefit pensions are a promise from your employer to pay you a certain amount on retirement, and your company may not be able to keep this promise if they have money problems.
 But most pensions nowadays (including PensionBee pensions) are defined contribution pensions, and this means that they work like a tax-efficient savings account, so they’re not at risk if your employer goes bankrupt.
-And even if you do have a defined benefit pension that’s at risk, the Pension Protection Fund is there to provide compensation.
+And even if you do have a defined benefit pension that’s at risk, the Pension Protection Fund can provide compensation.

 6. I don’t want my money locked away - I might need it!